刊 首 語

 no words of where you are hiding

-Even if I beg you hard
+Even if I begged you again and again

 Even if tears rolling down on my cheeks